egyptiankarim/code-of-conduct/README.markdown

 Community members asked to stop any harassing behavior are expected to comply immediately.
 This includes longtime members, newbies, friends who come along to events, sponsors, and organizers.

-People that violate these rules may be sanctioned or expelled from our community events, without a refund, at the discretion of the community organisers.
+People that violate our code may be sanctioned or expelled from our community events, without a refund, at the discretion of the community organisers.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a community organizer.